ColinKlich/DocScribe/README.md

 We are constantly working to improve DocScribe.
 Here's what's coming soon:

 *   **PDF Support:** We are actively working on adding support for `.pdf` files.
-This feature will be available in a future release.
+This feature is available starting in [v1.1.2](https://github.com/ColinKlich/DocScribe/releases/tag/1.1.2)

 ## Screenshots